 From all accounts, getting into research is one of the more rewarding experiences students can have in college.
 Research can open doors - academic or career - that you hadn't imagined before.
 Delve into a topic and seek answers to questions of great interest to you.
 Establish an easy camaraderie with one of the faculty or graduate students.
 Here's how...

-Engage in Faculty-led Research
+Engage in Faculty and Graduate Student Research

 Design Your Own Research